 Just like your car, trees also need regular care and maintenance in order to keep them healthy, safe and beautiful all year round.
 Winter time ends up being a fantastic time of the year to focus on your tree maintenance for a number of different reasons:

-- Dormant pruning – Trees go dormant during the winter months making a great time to prune all varieties.
+- Dormant pruning – Trees go dormant during the winter months making that a great time to prune.
 During this dormant period, your trees will easily handle the stress that pruning can cause.
 Pruning some species or doing heavy pruning during the active growing season can cause harm to those trees.

 - Precision pruning – Pruning when all the leaves have dropped from the tree makes it easier to view the best places to prune in order to maintain your trees’ structural integrity.
 It also makes it easier to spot vulnerable areas, such as damaged or diseased branches.
 The arborist will have a clearer view of any diseases and what needs to be removed when he or she can see what is referred to as the dormant bud.
 This makes your pruning more effective, promoting a healthier tree and mitigating risk.